 If you have sudden chest pain, always have it checked out by a doctor to make sure your heart is healthy.

 Chest pain isn’t always serious.
-It could be caused by a mostly harmless condition called costochondritis, an inflammation around your upper ribs.
-If you press on your ribs and it feels tender, you may have it.
+It could be caused by a mostly harmless condition called costochondritis, an inflammation of the cartilage that connects your ribs to your breastbone.
+If you press on your upper ribs and it feels tender, you may have it.
 One study found that 30% of those complaining of chest pain had costochondritis.

 While costochondritis is a common cause of chest pain, injury, physical strain, respiratory infection, rheumatoid arthritis or psoriatic arthritis, chest wall infections, tumors, or rare conditions like relapsing polychondritis may also cause chest pain.

 Costochondritis affects both children and adults, and it’s more common in women and Hispanics.

 There isn’t one known cause of costochondritis.
 It’s often triggered by strenuous exercise or strain from severe coughing.
 It can also be brought on by an infection from chest surgery or intravenous, or IV, drug use.